Find Grad Schools

 66% Women

 Liberty University comes in at #17 on our list of the most popular colleges offering master's degrees in marketing.
 Roughly 93,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-For the 2020-2021 academic year, 61 master's degrees were handed out to marketing majors at Liberty University.
-Around 21% of these students were from an underrepresented racial-ethnic group, and 66% were women.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
+During the most recent year for which we have data, 61 people received their master's degree in marketing from Liberty University.
+About 66% of this group were women, and 26% were students from an underrepresented racial-ethnic group.

 #18